 All Phoenix City Council formal, policy and zoning meetings are conducted in the City Council Chambers, 200 W. Jefferson St. Citizens are invited to attend and participate.
 Additional council meetings, as well as city board, commission, committee, and subcommittee meetings, are listed under the public meeting notification listing.
-Live gavel-to-gavel coverage of city council meetings are cablecast on Phoenix Channel 11.
+Live gavel-to-gavel coverage of city council meetings are broadcast on PHXTV - Channel 11, and on Phoenix.gov.

 An assistive listening system is available in the city council chambers to assist individuals who are deaf or hard of hearing.
 Headset units for this system are available at the front table in the council chambers.
 In addition, with 72 hours advance notification, the City Clerk's office will provide sign language interpreting services.
 For assistance, call 602-262-6557.

 Individuals paid to lobby on behalf of persons or organizations other than themselves must register with the City Clerk prior to lobbying or within five business days thereafter and must re-register annually.
 If you have any questions about registration or whether or not you must register, contact the City Clerk Department at 602-262-6557.